KarolKowalczyk07/KarolKowalczyk07/README.md

 - 👋 Hi, I’m @KarolKowalczyk07
-- 👀 I’m interested in designing and deploying Machine Learning solutions for Robotics and automation.
+- 👀 I’m interested in designing and deploying Machine Learning solutions for Robotics
 - 🌱 I’m currently a Software Development Engineer in Test for RightHand Robotics (part of the Vision & Planning and Quality Engineering teams).
 - 💞️ I’m looking to work and collaborate on interesting, novel, and creative Robotics projects.
 - 📫 How to reach me: my email is kk3521@columbia.edu